NoesisGUI

 Language Server

-A Visual Studio Code extension is available for a rich editing experience when typing XAML.
-This extension provides capabilities and type information while the Unity Editor is open.
+A Visual Studio Code extension is available to provide a rich editing experience when working with XAML.

 Unity3DTutorialImg22_.png